Softliampisan/FetchProject/README.md

 The current design lacks a cache expiration policy, which means cached images will persist indefinitely unless manually cleared.
 In a real-world scenario, I would want to implement time-based invalidation or storage size limits.
 Additionally, I could improve the user experience with image placeholders or loading indicators while images are being fetched.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
-- My laptop crashed and both Finder and Xcode became unresponsive for half a day.
-I spent most of the day troubleshooting and fixing the issue before I could finalize and submit the project.
 - The ImageCache class creates a dedicated directory inside the system caches folder.
 All images are saved with a SHA256-based filename to avoid conflicts and support long URLs.
 - The cache is cleared manually via clearCache(), which could be hooked into app settings or memory warnings.
+- Due to an unexpected system issue, my laptop crashed, and both Finder and Xcode became unresponsive for several hours.
+I dedicated a significant portion of the day to troubleshooting and resolving the issue, which delayed my ability to finalize and submit the project.